CleverCloud/documentation/layouts/shortcodes/content/url_healthcheck.md

 ## Enable health check during deployment

 The healthcheck allows you to limit downtimes.
-Indeed, you can provide us with paths to check.
-If these paths return something other than 200, we will consider the deployment as failed.
+Indeed, you can provide Clever Cloud with paths to check.
+If these paths return something other than 200, the deployment will fail.

-All you need is add one (or several) environment variable as such:
+Add one (or several) environment variable as such:

 ```bash
 CC_HEALTH_CHECK_PATH=my/awesome/path